PoCInnovation/Workshops/software/19.Socket.io/README.md

 - In `index.ts` you must receive the information from the `data` event log the `message`.
 - Call your `emit method` in `chat.ts` with `Hello World !` as message.

-> :bulb: Take your time to read the documentation.
+> 💡 Take your time to read the documentation.

 In your terminal you should see `Hello World !` logged.